 The hole at the end of the contact tip is large enough for the wire to feed through.
 With use over time, the contact tip can wear and the hole becomes more oblong in shape.
 This is called keyholing.
 In addition, small balls of spatter can sometimes become welded inside the contact tip, causing burnback and poor feeding of the wire.

-Inspect the contact tips regularly for these issues and replace as necessary.
+For all consumable systems, inspect the contact tips regularly and replace as necessary.

 Lastly — the gun